With the collaboration of Multimedia Tech, Business managers today are adding multi-room audio-video systems to their place of business.

-They allow consumers to project audio and video signals to a number of locations throughout the building.
+They allow consumers to project audio and video signals to several locations throughout the building.

 The components making up a system include receivers, devices to split and control speakers, and the speakers and source devices themselves.

-These systems can be wired through the business for the best signal quality, or essentially be wireless, which provides the user with the flexibility to relocate devices as they need to.
+These systems can be wired through the business for the best signal quality, or mainly be wireless, which provides the user with the flexibility to relocate devices as they need to.